zoze10/chocolate-bakery/README.md

     1. There will be a total of four cards.
     2. The chess pie will be hidden under a square card.
     3. If you find the chess pie there will be a message saying "You win!".
-    4. You only get two turns [dun dun dun].
+    4. You only get two turns [dun dun duuuuun].